 Google tag manger is a tool for implementing various tracking codes and pixels from a single dashboard.
 It makes it easy to manage all the tracking codes from one dashboard, rather than coding each tracking code on your website.
 All of these codes are loaded as one script which helps with page load times.

 The google tag manager is easy to use and requires very little technical knowledge.
-In WordPress you can use a plugin such as DuracellTomi’s Google Tag Manager for WordPress, to place the Google Tag Manager Container code automatically on your website.
+In WordPress you can use a free plugin such as DuracellTomi’s Google Tag Manager for WordPress, to place the Google Tag Manager Container code automatically on your website.

 Step by Step: How to set up Google tag manager for WordPress?